abod8639/arduino-cli-manager/README.md

 SKETCH_DIR="$HOME/Arduino"
 ```

+## Common Operations

+### Creating a New Project

+1. Select option `1` from the main menu
+2. Choose "CREATE NEW PROJECT" from the list
+3. Enter your project name
+4. The script will create a properly structured Arduino sketch

+### Uploading to a Board

+1. Use option `2` to select your board type (FQBN)
+2. Use option `3` to select the correct serial port
+3. Select option `5` to upload
+4. Choose your project if not already selected

+### Monitoring Serial Output

+1. Ensure correct port is selected (option `3`)
+2. Use option `9` to open the serial monitor
+3. Press Ctrl+C to exit the monitor when done

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+---

 Designed with care and ❤️ by Dexter